State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Post-critical divergence: factorization versus approximation

 \emph{(i) The condition $q_\eta(\delta) < 0$ may be necessary.} The boundary $\{q_\eta = 0\}$ is precisely where our sufficient condition for boundary-inwardness breaks down, and it coincides with the locus at which the observed dynamics change qualitatively.
 The transition is also sharp in $\eta$: below the critical step size, the plotted norm remains bounded in both factorization and approximation, whereas just above the threshold, the approximation dynamics already diverge.
 Moreover, the time to blow-up shrinks rapidly with $\eta$ -- from $\sim 400$ iterations at $\eta = 1.05$ to $\sim 20$ iterations at $\eta = 1.5$.
-This is consistent with a phase-transition picture driven by the sign of $q_\eta(2) = 8(\eta - 1) > 0$, indicating that $q_\eta(\delta) < 0$ is a faithful marker of the stable regime rather than a proof artifact.
+This is consistent with the observed stability threshold being governed by the sign of $q_\eta(\delta)$, suggesting that $q_\eta(\delta) < 0$ captures a genuine stability boundary in this example, rather than merely reflecting slack in the proof.

-\emph{(ii) Edge-of-stability behavior does not extend from scalars to matrices.} One might hope that the bounded $2$-cycle behavior of the factorization case survives in the approximation case, with the signal stabilizing while the noise decays.
-The experiments rule this out: in the post-critical approximation regime, the norm amplifies rather than remaining bounded.
+\emph{(ii) Edge-of-stability behavior does not extend.} One might hope that the bounded $2$-cycle behavior of the factorization case survives in the approximation case, with the signal stabilizing while the noise decays.
+The tested trajectories do not support this stabilization scenario.
+In the post-critical approximation regime, the norm appears to exhibit periodic transients, but these oscillations do not stabilize; instead, the norm eventually grows and the trajectory leaves the plotted bounded horizon with rapid growth.